Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Introduction

 In applied mathematics, many problems can be reduced to solving a nonlinear fixed-point equation $g(x)=x$, where $x\in\mathbb{R}^n$ and $g:\mathbb{R}^n\rightarrow\mathbb{R}^n$ is a given function.
 If $g$ is a contractive mapping, i.e.,

 where $\kappa<1$, then the iteration

 is ensured to converge to the fixed-point of $g$ by Banach's fixed-point theorem.
-Anderson acceleration (AA)~\citemain{anderson1965iterative,Walker2011,Anderson2019} is a technique for speeding up the convergence of such an iterative process.
-Instead of using $x^{k+1}=g(x^k)$, it generates $x^{k+1}$ as an affine combination of the latest $m+1$ steps:
+Anderson acceleration ($\AA$)~\citemain{anderson1965iterative,Walker2011,Anderson2019} is a technique for speeding up the convergence of such an iterative process.
+Instead of using the update $x^{k+1}=g(x^k)$, it generates $x^{k+1}$ as an affine combination of the latest $m+1$ steps: